huntdatacenter/docs/docs/administer-science/prices/README.md

 ---
 title: Introduction
 category: HUNT Cloud
-permalink: /prices/introduction
+permalink: /administer-science/prices/introduction
 sidebarDepth: 1
 description: This page gives an introduction to the pricing of services in HUNT Cloud.
 ---

 # Introduction to pricing

-This page gives you an introduction to our prices.
-Your total cost will include a combination of fixed subscription costs and flexible costs for attached individual services such as storage and computation.
+**This page gives you an introduction to our prices.**

 [[toc]]

 ::: tip Pricing calculator
-Head over to our [pricing calculator](/prices/calculator) to estimate the cost for your scientific environments.
+Head over to our [pricing calculator](/administer-science/prices/calculator) to estimate the cost for your scientific environments.
 :::

 ## Context

-### Background
+### First

 Our passion is to inspire scientists to elevate data for a better world.
-To do so, we have chosen to spend our time developing digital tools for your quest.
-Money is a means towards this goal - not an end.
+To do so, we have chosen to spend our time developing scientific instruments for your quest.
+Money is a means towards this goal, not an end.
 We are part of a public university that runs these services with zero profit.

-### Overview
+### Total cost

 Your total cost will include a combination of fixed subscription costs and running costs for the resources your attached to your labs.
 The fees across all labs inside one data space are summarized and billed to the data spaces' billing accounts.
+You may choose to split the total cost into individual invoice profiles, for example per lab.

 ### Supporting documents

 The information should be read together with the [services specifications](/administer-science/services/specifications) that details the services that are included in the price list.
-And the [price list](/prices/pricelist) that details the prices of individual service units.
+And the [price list](/administer-science/prices/pricelist) that details the prices of individual service units.